 Want a Top Software Development Job?
 Start Here!

-What is Union Find Algorithm?
+What Is Union Find Algorithm?

 Union Find is an algorithm that keeps track of elements that are split into one or over one disjoint set.
 It has two primary operations: Find and Union.
 The Find operation returns the set of elements to which the given element (argument) belongs, whereas the Union operation merges two disjoint sets.

 You need to divide the provided graph G(V, E) into three separate sets while building the Minimum Spanning Tree using Kruskal's approach.
 The first contains edge weight values, the second has a tree hierarchy for distinct nodes, and the third includes the rank of all nodes.
-By using Union and Find operations, it joins the distinct nodes which are treated as different trees themselves to formulate a minimum spanning tree.
+By using Union and Find operations, it joins the distinct nodes, which are treated as different trees themselves, to formulate a minimum spanning tree.

-Implementation of Kruskal Algorithm
+Implementation of Kruskal Algorithm in C

 Any MST algorithm revolves around determining whether adding an edge would result in a loop or not.
 Union Find is the most popular algorithm for determining this.
 The Union-Find algorithm separates vertices into clusters, allowing you to determine whether two vertices belong to the same cluster and hence if adding an edge will produce a cycle.